-This is getting closer to what we want in a title, which is just the most important information.
-But note that the word count for this working title is still 38 words, whereas the average published journal article is 16 words or fewer.
-Therefore we need to eliminate some words and phrases that are not essential to this title.
+This text is getting closer to what we want in a research title, which is just the most important information.
+But note that the word count for this working title is still 38 words, whereas the average length of published journal article titles is 16 words or fewer.
+Therefore, we should eliminate some words and phrases that are not essential to this title.

 “A case study of

-60liver transplant patients around the US aged 20-50 yearsassessing the impact of waiting list volume on outcome of transplantation and showing a positive correlation between increased waiting list volume and a negativeprognosis.”
-(Word Count: 19)
+60liver transplant patients around the US aged 20-50 yearsassessing the impact of waiting list volume on outcomes of transplantation and showing a positive correlation between increased waiting list volume and a negativeprognosis” (Word Count: 19)